Are Amazon Third Party Sellers Safe Without Product Liability Insurance?

 This blog post was originally contributed by Ashlin Hadden, the owner of Ashlin Hadden Insurance Agency.

 Are Amazon third party sellers safe without product liability insurance?
 The short answer: No.

-Have you heard of Amazon product liability insurance?
-Do you carry it?
-Many sellers are either unaware or they’ve opted to take their chances without coverage.
-But, per the Terms of Service to which all Amazon professional sellers agree, product liability protection is required by Amazon.
+Many people with a professional selling plan are either unaware they need coverage, or they’ve opted to take their chances without it.
+But, per Amazon’s Terms of Service, product liability protection is required for all sellers.

 Get in front of this.
 Do not wait until someone has a problem with your product and creates a potentially business-ending legal situation for you.
 If you don’t have Amazon product liability insurance, get it now.
 If you do have coverage, revisit your policy and update it to best reflect your brand and products.
 In addition to this being the smart-seller thing to do right now, you can best bet that Amazon will come knocking for that product liability coverage certificate soon enough.

 Don’t put it off

 Contact me about how to protect yourself on Amazon.

 Brandon is one of the co-founders, CEO, and main data geek for Seller Labs.
 He started Seller Labs after finding no other tools that could provide the flexibility needed for his used-book business.
 He no longer sells online, but now guides Seller Labs as the lead innovator to make sure that our products remain on the cutting edge.